Novels, memoirs, poetry

-NPR interview with Bich (Beth) Nguyen about Pioneer Girl, 9 Feb.
+NPR interview with Beth Nguyen about Pioneer Girl, 9 Feb.
 2014.

 Viet Thanh Nguyen

 Viet Nguyen, Nothing Ever Dies: Vietnam and the Memory of War (Harvard University Press, 2016).
-A superb collection of essays.
-Essential reading.
+Essays.
 Further information here.

 Interview about The Refugees: Brian Bethune, ‘Q&A: Author Viet Thanh Nguyen on the Ghosts that Haunt Refugees’, Macleans (Canada), 27 Feb.
 2017: here.